 What is bad credit history?

-Bad credit history refers to a credit report that shows past issues with managing credit—such as missed repayments, defaults, or high levels of debt.
-This information is recorded by one or more of the three main credit reporting agencies in Australia: Equifax, Illion, and Experian.
-These agencies collect data from lenders, utility providers, and other sources to create credit reports and assign credit scores.
+Bad credit history refers to a credit report that shows past issues with managing credit — such as missed repayments, defaults, or high levels of debt.
+This information is recorded by credit reporting agencies in Australia, which collect data from lenders, utility providers, and other sources to compile credit reports and assign credit scores.

 Bad credit history vs no credit history